-Here’s a good soccer training program to follow that will keep you fit during the soccer season and help prevent injuries.
+Here are some ideas for soccer training workouts to follow that will keep you fit during the soccer season and help prevent injuries.
 This is a soccer workout plan that will help you get stronger, faster and prevent hamstring injuries.
+But this soccer workout routine also includes the soccer ball!
+Of course, very workout routine should have some ball work included in it.
+It’s kind of a reward, say you do some push ups or sit-ups or sprint work, then you get some time working with the ball as a reward.

 After reading all the information about the different training exercises for soccer players and working on our footwork skills, you’re probably wondering how you can combine them into a workout routine so you can get stronger and more flexible.